sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Most restricted value is 0.

 <a href="" id="dataprotection-legacyselectivewipeid"></a>**DataProtection/LegacySelectiveWipeID**
+> [!IMPORTANT]
-> **Important**  This policy may change in a future release.
+> This policy may change in a future release.
 It may be used for testing purposes, but should not be used in a production environment at this time.

 <p style="margin-left: 20px">Setting used by Windows 8.1 Selective Wipe.